great-expectations/great_expectations/docs/docusaurus/README.md

 ## Local Development

 For the fastest iterative dev loop, start a local server and open up the compiled site in a browser window.
 Most changes are reflected live without needing server restarts.
-Run this and all commands in this folder.
+Run this and all commands in the `/docs/docusaurus/` folder.

 ```console
 yarn start